-If you want to play roulette like the pros, roulette neighbours bets are a great place to start.
-Using this special category of bets, you’ll be able to cover a section of the wheel in European or French roulette without even placing a chip on the table.
+If you want to play roulette like experienced players, roulette neighbours bets are a great place to start.
+Using this special category of bets, you’ll be able to cover a section of the wheel in European or French roulette with just one chip.

-I’m going to show you how they work, how to place these bets and why, in roulette, you should always get to know your neighbours!
+I’m going to show you how they work, how to place these bets and why, in roulette, you should always be friendly with your neighbours!

 What is a neighbours bet?

-A roulette neighbours bet is one that includes a specific single number as well as the 2 numbers either side of it, allowing you to cover a 5-number section of the wheel.
+A roulette neighbour bet is one that includes a specific single number as well as the 2 numbers either side of it – in other words the numbers that live next door!
+This enables you to cover a 5-number section of the wheel, simply by picking the middle number.
 You’ll find neighbours bets around the edge of the racetrack on most European and French roulette tables.

-Neighbours fall into the category of ‘called’ or ‘announced’ bets because in a live casino, you need to announce your bet, as only the croupier can place them for you.
+Neighbours fall into the category of sector bets that are often referred to as ‘called’ or ‘announced’ bets because in a high street casino, only the croupier can place them for you, so you need to call out your bet.

 Although neighbours bets in roulette are favoured by experienced players, they’re actually very simple.
 I see them as a shortcut to making 5 straight-up bets without having to actually place each chip individually.